EasyPost/easy-ui/documentation/decisions/003_component_api_style.md

 deciders: stephenjwatkins, OskiTheCoder, kevinalexliu
 ---

-# Design component APIs based on common patterns that exist across popular libraries.
+# Use standard conventions for component APIs

 ## Context and Problem Statement